cisco/arc/docs/github_forking_process.md

 ## Cloning the repo

 Clone your fork to your local machine.
 This assumes your are in the root of your go workspace.
+This needs to be placed in github.com/cisco/arc to satisfy the go import paths.
 ```shell
 git clone git@github.com:[username]/arc src/github.com/cisco/arc
 ```